AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 -  **Ensure that all code is available in the environment branch**

-   Referencing code from other branches, such as a private branch, may cause problems during the build and deploy process.
+   Referencing code from other branches, such as a private branch, can cause problems during the build and deploy process.
 For example, if you reference a theme from a private branch, the theme is not accessible and cannot build with the application code.

 -  **Add extensions, integrations, and code in iterated branches**